intel/sawr/sawr_master/INSTALL.md

 [OpenVPN](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-16-04).
 This is complex to set up but can give you secure remote access.

+## ROSbridge: Future Work
+We are currently investigating rosbridge and how to secure a remote web console with Robot Web Tools.
+However, note that
-We are currently investigating rosbridge and how to secure a remote web console with Robot Web Tools but note that the standard configuration of rosbridge opens a port that allows anyone to access it using an insecure websocket, so it's just as bad as plain ROS from a security perspective.
+the standard configuration of rosbridge opens a port that allows anyone to access it using an insecure websocket, so it's just as bad as plain ROS from a security perspective.
+However, ROSbridge does support secure websockets, and so with the right setup, it should be possible to build a reasonably secure web API using it.
-For the time being, if you use this, it is also recommended to do so only on a secure and isolated network.
+However, for the time being if you use this it is also recommended to do so only on a secure and isolated network.

 # Next Steps